ulkuguneysu/dsc-v2-mod1-final-project-online-ds-sp-000/README.md

 This section outlines the rubric we'll use to evaluate your project.

+Online students can find a PDF of the grading rubric [here](link-to-rubric).
+On-campus students should contact their instructor.

 ### 1. Technical Report Must-Haves

 For this project, your Jupyter Notebook should meet the following specifications: